Let’s not get physical, physical • 1

-While the shift from products to services – often referred to as servitization – is far from new, it remains a powerful framework for manufacturing companies and digital-first startups looking to embrace customer-centric, service-dominant business models.
-In this series of blog posts, I have refreshed vintage content with repackaged strategies and new examples to help leaders, innovators, and designers transform customer offerings and experiences for the future.
+While the shift from selling products to enabling outcomes – often referred to as servitization – is far from new, it remains a powerful framework for manufacturing companies and digital-first startups looking to embrace customer-centric, service-dominant business models.
+In this series of blog posts, I have refreshed vintage content with repackaged principles and new examples to help leaders, innovators, and designers transform customer offerings and experiences for the future.

-Seven ways to think services instead of physical and digital products:
+Eight ways to wrap supplementary services around physical and digital products:

 • Access > Ownership.
 Enabling access to assets and resources without the burdens of ownership.